PROCEDURES FOR OBTAINING A BUILDING PERMIT

 6. CONSERVATION- Building Permit Application for exterior structures must be approved online by the Conservation Commission to check proximity to wetlands, if "flagged" by Permitting System.

 7. FEES- Fees are calculated on the estimated cost of all materials, labor, site work, sub-contractor work.
-Fees are $12.00 per $1,000 of the estimated cost.
-The minimum fee for residential jobs is $25.00; the minimum for nonresidential is $75.00.
-New dwellings / buildings may require an additional Certificate of Occupancy & fee.
+Fees are $15.00 per $1,000 of the estimated cost.
+The minimum fee for residential jobs is $150.00; the minimum for nonresidential is $350.00.
+All building projects require an additional Certificate of Occupancy/Completion & fee.

 8. HOMEOWNERS- If the homeowner is the applicant and acting as the general contractor under the Homeowner Exemption, he/she may lose their right to tl1e HIC Arbitration and Guaranty Fund.
 Please see State website for Office of Consumer Affairs.